lucywyman/recipes/to-make/_posts/2017-06-30-gf-angel-food-cake.md

 1. Preheat the oven to 350ºF and adjust the rack to the middle position.
 2. Place the egg whites and lemon juice in the bowl of a standing mixer.
 Whisk the egg mixture on medium-high until foamy, about 30 seconds.
 3. Add the salt, cream of tartar and vanilla.
 Whisk the mixture on medium-high until soft peaks form, about 1-2 minutes.
-4. With the mixer on medium-high, slowly add ½ cup of the maple sugar, 1 tablespoon at a time.
+4. With the mixer on medium-high, slowly add ½ cup of the maple sugar, 1 tablespoonspoon at a time.
 5. Sift the remaining ¼ cup maple sugar and arrowroot flour into a small bowl.
 6. With the mixer on medium, slowly add the arrowroot mixture.
 7. Turn the speed up to medium-high and whip until smooth (there might be some tiny little lumps from the sugar, but it will melt in the oven while baking).